 This is excellent material to report to your executive sponsors- what content/skills are people at your company most interested in?
 If there is content you would like viewed but is not gaining much traction, this chart will help you compare the metrics of that content to top content on the platform.
 To isolate specific pieces of content, click into the card and use the 'card title' filter on the right hand side to isolate the content you're looking for:

 One of our North Star metrics at EdCast is a simple but non-comprehensive measure: Monthly Active Users (MAUs).
 MAUs can both be the raw number of users in a given calendar month or a percentage.
 The MAU percentage is calculated as (# users in given calendar month/ # of total users that have been active on the platform all time).
+To get the raw number of users in a calendar month, go to the actively engaged users report.
+This will be your numerator for calculating the MAU percentage.
 Basically, how many of your users that have ever been on the platform have been active this month (or a previous month?)
 The median MAU % of all EdCast customers hovers between 30% and 35%.
 This figure has been increasing with time as EdCast has gained new features and as learning teams have become better about campaigns and corporate communication promoting their EdCast instance.
 An 'actively engaged user' means that a user has logged onto the EdCast platform and performed at least one action, typically a card view.
 The raw number of actively engaged users by calendar month can be viewed in the 'Actively Engaged Users' card: